 The Vibe: Velo Cult is a big, groovy space.
 Whether you're a bike dork or not, it's a great spot for grabbing a coffee, sipping a beer and spending some time chatting at the communal tables.

 Featured Brands: Surly, Linus, Public Bikes, Bilenky, Rivendell

 Where: 1969 NE 42nd Avenue

-Cyclepath has a comprehensive lineup of mountain, road and cyclocross bikes and the shop sponsors several local race and community events.
-For those who sweat the details and want a custom look, Cyclepath can get components in custom-anodized colors and craft custom decals for frames and wheels.
-The mechanics are top-flight, and they're among the foremost experts in specialty tasks, such as setting up bombproof tubeless cyclocross wheels.
-Cyclepath also features a Retul bike fitting system that analyzes a client's pedal stroke via motion capture.
+Cyclepath has a comprehensive lineup of mountain, road, and cyclocross bikes, and the shop sponsors several local race and community events.
+For those who sweat the details and want a custom look, Cyclepath can get components in custom-anodized colors and can craft custom decals for frames and wheels.
+The mechanics are top-flight, among the foremost experts in specialty tasks like setting up bombproof tubeless cyclocross wheels.
+Cyclepath also features a Retul bike-fitting system that analyzes a client's pedal stroke via motion capture.

 The Vibe: The medium-sized shop is filled to the brim with bike bling and knowledge.
 Check out the latest cool tech and get expert advice on the perfect bike and build for you.

 Featured Brands: Moots, Niner, Yeti, Pivot, Pinarello, Scott, Turner, Salsa, Look